shyam100v/cs4641Project/README.md

 ![Linear regression of log views versus log likes](https://raw.githubusercontent.com/shyam100v/cs4641Project/master/image/Linear%20regression%20of%20log%20views%20versus%20log%20likes.PNG)

 ## Multiple Regression
-As we are trying to aid users in creating a popular Youtube video, we will look at one of the main features (excluding actual video content) that can manipulated by the video maker; the video title.
-Via Multiple Regression, we will use the quantifiable features of a video title to create a model that can predict the number of views a video will recieve based on it's title.
-In this case we will be looking at the length, number of capital letters, and number of exclamation and questions marks in the video title.
-Once again, we chose these parameters as they are common characteristics of clickbait titles, which are made exclusively for people to be attracted to.

-First we loaded our data and calculated the needed parameters from the given titles.
-Now, a major hinderance with our original data was that there were a few drastic outliers in relation to the number of views a video had.
-In order to eliminate those, we removed any data points that were more than one standard deviation away from the mean (which was a very large standard deviation, so it was fitting to only use one).
-But even then, our data was very skewed.
-In order to have a balanced model, we would ideally like a Gaussian distribution, so we decided to take the log of the number of views, which did in fact give us a Gausian ditribution.
+First we loaded our data and calculated the needed parameters from the given titles(length, number of capital letters, number of exclamation/question marks).
+As our data was originally very skewed, we removed any data points that were more than one standard deviation away from the mean and took the log of the number of views.
+This resulted in a Gausian ditribution for the number of views, which is ideal for any modeling.
 The below graphs show the data distribution before and after applying the log function.

 ![Views before log function](https://raw.githubusercontent.com/shyam100v/cs4641Project/master/image/MultReg_viewskew.png)

 ![Views after log function](https://raw.githubusercontent.com/shyam100v/cs4641Project/master/image/MultReg_viewlog.png)

-Now that our data is better suited for analysis, we moved on to actually applying the regression model.
-Since we used three parameters (length, number of capital letters, and number of exclamation and queston marks) versus the number of views on a video, it would have resulted in a 3-dimensional model in a 4-dimensional space.
+Now that our data is better suited for analysis, we can apply the regression analysis.
+Since we used three parameters versus the number of views on a video, it would have resulted in a 3-dimensional regression model in a 4-dimensional space.
 As it is difficult to understand a 4-dimensional model, the following graphs show the regression models of just two parameters each versus the log of the number of views of the videos in order to give an overall picture.

 ![length vs caps](https://raw.githubusercontent.com/shyam100v/cs4641Project/master/image/MultReg_lengthcapsreg.png)